-- Text study (20%) students explore a text of their own choice to explore personal writing goals through deconstruction - Character study (20%) Develop a multimodel presentation of a character from any text type or genre. - Folio (30%) Students select 3-5 pieces of work from the semester as evidence of their skill in creating texts.
-Evidence may include quick writes, dialogue constructions. descriptive writing, and more depending on the student's - Flash Fiction with Writer's Statement (30%) A. Creative writing of 2000 word fictional narrative text or B. Writer's Statement of approximately 200 words (5%)
+- Text study (25%) students explore a text of their own choice to explore personal writing goals through deconstruction - Folio (25%) Students select 3-5 pieces of work from the semester as evidence of their skill in creating texts.
+Evidence may include quick writes, dialogue constructions, descriptive writing, and more depending on the student's interests. - Flash Fiction with Writer's Statement (50%) A. Creative writing of 2000 word fictional narrative text or equivalent (25%) B. Writer's Statement of approximately 500 words (5%)